Primary progressive aphasia

 The term PPA covers three separate conditions.
 In all three, people’s speech and language is usually affected first, but in different ways:

-Over time, people forget the meaning of words as well as objects.
+Over time, people forget the meaning of words as well as objects and concepts.

 Progressive non-fluent aphasia